coatespt/cursor-twitter/SESSION_NOTES.md

 - Make tests around everything.

 ## Possible Errors

-### Verify That Writing Token Files is Correct

-Consider if the logic around writing token files is correct w.r.t. restarts: token_batch_002309.txt.

-I think it is--it picks up as closely as possible to where the new feed will be.

-However, that is only valid if the restart is fast.
-If a significant amount of time has elapsed, both these files and the countmap will be far from accurate.
-Consider how long before this is likely to be a problem.
-A warning line would be in order!

-## Things That are Stubbed or Partially Built
-### Useless and Offensive Word Filter
-- The word file could be better populated by looking through the logged busyword output and the cluster output,
-- Sanity check whether the list can actually be comprising 40 percent of tokens!
-That seems high.

-## Better Busy Word Detection
+## Improving Busy Word Detection Quality with Redundancy

 This would be a significant effort.

-Consider that dual sets of pipelines, or even three sets, with different hash functions, could do a much better job of filtering of the true busy words.
+Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much better job of filtering of the true busy words.

 If you use two sets, take only tokens that appear in both busy word pipelines.
 If you use three sets, take only tokens that appear in 2/3 or 3/3.
-This would eliminate almost all spurious busywords.
+This would eliminate almost all spurious busywords because the same spurious words would almost never show up in multiple computational paths.

 The word space size is on the order of a billion.
 The actual set of words probably has at most a few tens of millions.
 Call it 10 million.
 That's one in a hundred random 3pk's corresponds to a real word.
 If you had two completely distinct computations of busy words, the chance of a given random 3pk colliding with a real token is one in ten thousand.